YottaDB/YDBDoc/MessageRecovery/errors.rst

 EXTGBLDEL, Invalid delimiter for extended global syntax

 Run Time Error: This indicates that the global reference started with a vertical bar (|) or left-bracket ([), indicating that it includes an environment specification (Global Directory).
-However, the environment specification did not terminate with either a vertical bar (|) or right-bracket (]), respectively.
+However, the environment specification did not terminate with a vertical bar (|) or right-bracket (]) respectively.

 Action: Insert the appropriate trailing delimiter for the environment specification or remove the environment specification.